 It’s an interlocking block but instead of plastic it’s made of a kind of fossilized wood.
 Essentially it’s wood waste which has been soaked in a solution of pure cement dust.

 The result is a block that’s as thermally efficient as timber but as strong as concrete only lighter.
-You can cut it like timber and suspend heavy objects from using only woodscrews.
+You can cut it like timber and suspend heavy objects from it using only woodscrews.

-Finally, if you're committed to the idea of a house built of baked clay but you still want to save time and labour costs on bricklaying there's an alternative that's been popular in Europe for many years.
-It's called honeycomb clay blockwork.
+Finally, if you’re committed to the idea of a house built of baked clay but you want to save time on bricklaying, there’s an alternative that’s been popular in Europe for many years.
+It’s called honeycomb clay blockwork.

-The blocks slot together end to end, so they only need to be fixed to each other horizontally.
-The fixing is done with a thin glue-like mortar which is applied with a hand-held mahcine, requiring minimal skill.
+The blocks slot together end to end, so that they only need to be fixed to each other horizontally.
+The fixing is done with a thin, glue-like mortar which is applied with a hand-held machine, requiring minimal skill.

-All the systems I’ve talked about so far have all the necessary certification required by building control, so if you choose one you shouldn’t have any trouble getting approval.
-That’s not to say you won’t.
-Local authority Building Control departments aren’t always as open-minded as they should be.
-In which case there are around 60 approved inspectors who, in my experience, tend to be more flexible with unfamiliar systems.
+All the systems I’ve talked about so far have all the necessary certification required by building control, so you shouldn’t have any trouble getting approval.

 The extra you pay on it could easily be recouped by savings elsewhere – on labour, on scaffolding, equipment hire, foundations and on the interest you pay on short-term borrowing.
 You really need to look at the big picture to judge these systems fairly.

 Finally, the golden rule on any non-traditional system is to find a contractor, and ideally an architect or designer, who’s used it before and is enthusiastic about it.
 Don’t assume a run-of-the-mill jobbing builder can simply pick it up.

-Chances are he’ll make his beginner’s mistakes with you.
-But it’s much more likely that he either won’t take on the work or he’ll the whack the price up.
+You really don’t want them to make beginner’s mistakes with you.
+But it’s much more likely that they either won’t take on the work or they’ll simply whack up the price.

 I’ve only had time to touch on the major alternatives, but I hope I’ve wetted your appetite.
 If you’d like contact details for manufacturers of all the systems I’ve mentioned, I have a list here which you’re welcome to have.

 Timber Frame suppliers